Ed Boyd

 Ed Boyd is a guitarist from Bath, England.
 He is the current guitarist for Lúnasa, but is best known as a longtime member of the Celtic folk group Flook.
 He has also played in the group Red Ciel, and accompanied artists such as Kate Rusby, Karen Matheson and Michael McGoldrick.

-More recently he has released an album with Celtic-Bluesgrass band The Scoville Units and continues to play with a multitude of bands including Cara Dillon, the Mike McGoldrick Band and Guidewires.
+More recently he has released an album with Celtic-Bluegrass band The Scoville Unit and continues to play with a multitude of bands including Cara Dillon, the Mike McGoldrick Band and Guidewires.